mailund/mailund.dk/content/books/index.md

 When I'm working on a book I haven't sold yet, I usually put the draft on [Leanpub](https://leanpub.com/u/mailund) where you can get it for free until it is done.
 Once I've sold a book, I have to pull it from Leanpub, but it is a good way to get an early copy, and a good way for me to get feedback while writing.
 If you get a draft there, then please let me know what you think and how I can improve it.

-Right now, I'm working on [The Joys of Hashing](https://amzn.to/2wZEamU) (see below for a description).
-It will be out next year and I still have some editing to do and one more chapter to write.
-Since I have already sold this book, you cannot get it on Leanpub any more.
+Right now, I'm working on [R Data Science Quick Reference: A Pocket Guide to APIs, Libraries, and Packages](https://amzn.to/2D4B84r) (see below for a description).
+It will be out in the autumn and I still have some editing to do and three more chapter to write.

 Another book I am working on is [Introduction to Computational Thinking](https://leanpub.com/comp-thinking).
 This covers various algorithms and some topics on how computers work and how you represent data on a computer.
 This is a longer book that started out as lecture notes.
 I have already written the chapters I need for my own teaching, but I still have a long way to go before the complete book is done.
 I upload new chapters as I finish them, so have a look at it.